cherrica/github-issues-viewer/README.md

 1. Clone this repo
 2. Install dependencies with `yarn install`
-3. Start up the server with `npm start`
+3. Start up the server with `yarn start`
 4. Copy the server link from your terminal to the browser

 ### Github API Key